docker-community-leaders/community/pages/handbooks/docker101/dockerhub/dockerhub.md

 ---

-## How to create Dockerhub Account
+## Creating Dockerhub Account

-### Open https://hub.docker.com and click on "Sign Up" for DockerHub
+Open https://hub.docker.com and click on "Sign Up" for DockerHub

 ![My image](/dockerhub1.png)

-### Enter your username as DockerID and provide your email address( I would suggest you to provide your Gmail ID)
+Enter your username as DockerID and provide your email address( I would suggest you to provide your Gmail ID)

 ![My image](/dockerhub2.png)